Christos Tampaxis

 He successfully defended his 50-metre backstroke title at the 2008 Games, winning gold with a lead of more than twenty-one seconds over his countryman Andreas Katsaros, but failing to beat his own record; he swam the race in 1:23.15.
 The 50 metre backstroke was the only S1 event retained at the Beijing Games; Tampaxis therefore had to compete against S2 athletes (with slightly lesser levels of disability) in the freestyle (50m and 100m).
 He failed to advance from the heats.

 Tampaxis is blind, and has no leg movement.

+He was awarded as the Best Greek male athlete with a disability for 2009.